itaywe1998/EcoEvolution/Code_Diary.md

    extremely close Jupiter-like breaks the solution (as expected)

-So now - we have two options to simulate the parralel to "long vs short" adaptation time: micro-scale : The frequency of temperature change is high vs low, over the entire profile macro-scale : a chirp-like profile, with rising frequency, but a small vs large rate of frequency rise - or in simpler words, starts ok and then gets crazy in both, but for one the crazy part gets much much sooner.
+So now - we have two options to simulate the parallel to "long vs short" adaptation time: micro-scale : The frequency of temperature change is high vs low, over the entire profile macro-scale : a chirp-like profile, with rising frequency, but a small vs large rate of frequency rise - or in simpler words, starts ok and then gets crazy in both, but for one the crazy part gets much much sooner.
 I believe keeping the 5e8 years is a good amount of time since it is biologically significant and not too slow to compute on its own (just T profile , not the ecoevo model, which is also to be considered when enlarging tE)